Plug2100/Visualization_for_the_exhibition/README.md

 # CIDAS exhibition project
 This project was developed for the [CIDAS exhibition](https://www.uni-goettingen.de/en/679751.html) on the 7th and 8th of November 2023 in Göttingen (Germany).
-The topic of the exhibition was “KI & Data Science entdecken” (Discover AI and Data Science).
+The topic of the exhibition was “KI & Data Science entdecken” (Experiencing AI and Data Science).
 The project visualizes how a neural network classifies images.

 ![Prototype Interface](interface_screenshot.png)